top of page

 And I’m not done now

-When I first meet the residents who live in the hospitals, I hear the same question all the time- Is you husband Irish?
+When I first meet the residents in the hospitals, I hear the same question all the time- Is your husband Irish?

 Is your husband Irish?